Brow Lift (Browplasty) Surgery Cost and Procedure Guide

 Return to the ward

 Finally, patients will return to the ward after the surgery.
-They will likely stay there for a few hours or overnight to allow the effects of the anesthesia to wear off before they can go home.
+They will likely stay there for a few hours or overnight to allow the effects of the anaesthesia to wear off before they can go home.

 What to expect from a brow lift consultation?